 László Nemes, Oscar-Winning Director of Son of Saul (2015) in Conversation' with Cathy Gelbin, Professor of Film and German Studies at Manchester University, Department of Drama in this year’s Bogdanow Lecture.
 Watch the recording.

 The University has launched a new literary series, Novel Voices.
 Taking place between February and April 2021, Novel Voices will feature five online events, each showcasing two exceptional debut authors in conversation with Ellah.
 P. Wakatama.
-The first event is taking place on 22 February.
+Book your place.

 Sexuality Summer School 2021: Sexuality Summer School returns online between Monday 24 and Friday 28 May 2021.

 If you can venture to Salford, The HCRI has partnered with Imperial War Museum North on a new exhibition Ethics Under Fire, which deep dives into the lives of humanitarian aid workers.

 And a new exhibition at Imperial War Museum London Refugees: Forced to Flee features two Manchester researchers' work and explores what makes people flee their homes and what they take with them.
 Well worth a visit if you are in the capital.

 Finally, led by the Institute for Cultural Practices and Creative Manchester, exciting new 3D scanning technology is being used to offer students, staff and the wider public virtual tours of museums, galleries and heritage sites in Greater Manchester.